AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

 ## Go further

 Congratulations for setting your first custom Visual!
-If you want to go further and add mirrors and multi-screens, check the [Advanced Visual rendering configuration guide](./HT_configure_visual_advanced.md)*
+If you want to go further and add mirrors and multi-screens, check the [Advanced visual rendering configuration guide](./HT_configure_visual_advanced.md)*